clustervision/trinityX/doc/hintsntips_luna.rst

     PREFIX=24
     ONBOOT=yes

+.. note:: We don't need to add the ``DEVICE=enp0s3`` line.
+Although it's not shown in the output above, Luna will add it automatically to the file that will be installed on the node.

 Finally we can specify the boot interface, which in this case will be the same as the main interface.
 The main role for that option is to allow sysadmins to specify a different provisioning interface, for example to install over Infiniband.
 A side benefit of setting it is that the node will have its final IP during the installation process, making SSH into it a bit easier.
 If not set, the IP during installation will be a dynamic one.
 So::

     # luna group change -n compute --boot_if enp0s3